Eswatini

 • Tourism potential

-• The agro-industry (cane sugar, wood, beverage concentrates) and the clothing sector are relatively well developed.
+• The agro-industry (sugar cane, wood, soft drink concentrate) and the clothing sector are relatively well developed.

 Puncte slabe

-• Strong state presence in the economy, limiting private-sector investment
+• Strong state presence in the economy which limits investment in the private sector

-• Fiscal and external balances highly exposed to the volatility of SACU transfers
+• Budget and external balances highly exposed to the volatility of UDAA transfers

 Schimburi comerciale